Unauthorized Trading of Securities & Legal Remedies for Investors

 When Brokers Can Trade on Behalf of Clients

 Deeming an account discretionary does not give the professional total control over the account.
-Brokers or investment advisers with discretionary authority must execute trades in accordance with a client’s goals.
-Failure to do so may still violate unauthorized trading rules.
+Brokers or investment advisers with discretionary authority still must execute trades in accordance with a client’s goals.

 Laws and Rules that Prohibit Unauthorized Trading